Settle those spots!

 Acne takes months to respond to treatment, so compliance and patience are key!

 The first step is the treatment of the spots themselves; the sooner you start the better!
 As it reduces the risk of scarring and dark marks.
 This can be achieved by:

 - creams or gels – they should be applied on all the acne prone areas every night, do not spot treat.

 - oral antibiotics – erythromycin or tetracycline group of antibiotics are used, which is at least a 3 month course to start with, and response to treatment is noticeable towards the end of the course.

 - isotretinoin/roaccutane – this is the best treatment available for acne and is prescribed by Dermatologists.
 It is derived from Vitamin A and can settle acne once and for all.
 However it is a strong treatment requiring specialist input, and blood and pregnancy tests.
 The course of treatment can be 6 months to a year depending on the tolerance of side effects.

 - hormonal treatments – certain oral contraceptive pills and spironolactone are options and act by reducing the effect of androgens.

-- chemical peels: helps in temporary reduction in acne and pigmentation.
+- chemical peels: help in a temporary reduction in acne and pigmentation.
 Sometimes they can be done simultaneously with your prescription treatments.

 - laser resurfacing – this is the final stage, employed for reducing the scars, once the acne is settled with no further outbreaks.
-Multiple sessions may be required for best results, and other scar treatment modalitie
+Multiple sessions may be required for best results and other scar treatment modalities.